timfayz/pipe/docs/features.md

-# Features overview
+# pipe Overview
 [Return to the beginning](/README.md#get-started)

-Many of pipe features are quite unique and an abstract description alone hardly give you a hint.
-That's why every item feeded with sample code and practical considerations.
+Every feature and concept pipe introduces might be unique and just an abstract description alone hardly give you a hint.
+That's why every item of this document is feeded with a sample code how one would *express* it by a code or *use* it under CLI.
+Under every title there might a tag list which points to common synonyms and programming concepts the language is going to cover.
+This document doesn't distinguish what is considered particular *feature* or *concept* because every new concept can be considered as a feature and vice versa.
+Just go along the text and examples.

 <!--
 ### Quick jump